dmmuralitharan/dmmuralitharan/README.md

 ## 🔭 What I'm Currently Working On

 - 📊 Building a **React Reusable Admin Dashboard** – scalable, customizable, and cleanly structured.
-- 🧑‍🏫 Training students on React, Tailwind, Flask & Flutter
+- 🧑‍🏫 Training students on React, Tailwind, Flask & MySQL.

 ---